-Catelyn's betrothal to Brandon ended abruptly when he, along with his father, was killed by the Mad King, setting off Robert's Rebellion, led by his younger brother Eddard Stark and his childhood friend Robert Baratheon.
+Catelyn's betrothal to Brandon ended abruptly when he, along with his father, was killed by the Mad King Aerys II Targaryen, setting off Robert's Rebellion, led by his younger brother Eddard Stark and his childhood friend Robert Baratheon.
 During the Rebellion, Catelyn father's sought to continue the alliance, so she married Brandon's brother Eddard.
 She moved to Winterfell, where she and Eddard formed a strong and loving marriage; they are well respected and loved by nobles and smallfolk alike.
 Catelyn and Eddard have five children: Robb, Sansa, Arya, Bran, and Rickon.
 They have also raised Eddard's bastard son Jon Snow, which was the single act of faithlessness that was a source of friction between her and her husband.

 A Game of Thrones